Olive Rush: Museum and gallery holdings

-During Rush’s lifetime, her paintings were acquired by numerous museums and many private collectors.
+During Rush's lifetime, her paintings were acquired by numerous museums and many private collectors.
 One of her most famous paintings, Girl on Turquoise Horse, was purchased by Lou Hoover, wife of President Herbert Hoover.
-Some of her lesser known works are held by her closest living relatives, the Rush and Beasley family, in various parts of Indiana, Michigan, the Carolinas, the West Coast, and Santa Fe, New Mexico.
+Earlham College has a gallery of her work.
+Some of her lesser known works are held by her closest living relatives, the Rush and Beasley family, in various parts of Indiana, the Carolinas and the West Coast, as well as Albuquerque and Santa Fe, New Mexico.